tolgaek/node-enum/README.md

 Documentation
 -------------
-> Documentation can be found in [the wiki of this GitHub repo](https://github.com/BlueHuskyStudios/Micro-JS-Enum/wiki)
+> Documentation and examples can be found in [the wiki of this GitHub repo](https://github.com/BlueHuskyStudios/Micro-JS-Enum/wiki)